Synthesis-Collective/SynBookSmart/README.md

   - `[Alch] Snape's Book of Potions`
 - Chevrons
   - `<Alch> Snape's Book of Potions`
+  - Note that the tag will only show up in your inventory, not in the game world, if you choose this option
 - Stars
   - `*Alch* Snape's Book of Potions`